For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 The best way to get to the Đồng Khởi, a boulevard that used to be a posh strolling promenade already during the colonial era, you better walk along Huỳnh Thúc Kháng.
 Don’t get fooled by the proximity to the river and refrain from walking down Ton Duc Thang.
 That way is longer and not as idyllic as you might expect.

 Before you get to Đồng Khởi, you might want to hang out a bit on Nguyen Hue, a pedestrian area facing Hồ Chí Minh’s memorial.
-Today, he’s standing between the legendary Hotel Rex where the American 5 o’clock conferences during the war took place and the old town hall that today houses the national committee.
+Today, he’s standing between the legendary Hotel Rex where the American 5 o’clock conferences during the war took place, and the old town hall that today houses the national committee.

-Next to all the red flags, to the faithful pioneers, to the propaganda and dogma, it seems preposterous to walk past stores such as Luis Vuitton, Prada & Co.
+Next to all the red flags, to the faithful pioneers, to the propaganda and dogma, it seems preposterous to walk past stores such as Louis Vuitton, Prada & Co.
 Just go and see for yourself.
 It’s amazing how all this seems to go together nicely.

-While there are these high-class stores, there are agreeably few chain restaurants and shops like McDonalds, Starbucks, or Seven Eleven.
+While there are these high-class stores, there are agreeably few chain restaurants and shops like McDonalds, Starbucks, or Seven-Eleven.
 I appreciated that a lot.
-Who needs western fast food in the cradle of street food culture?
-Who wants Starbucks in the world’s second-largest coffee exporting country?
+Who needs Western fast food in the cradle of street food culture?
+Who wants Starbucks in the world’s second-largest coffee-exporting country?

 Viet Nam has its own coffee chains and coffee products.
 While the White Coffee brand is just average and tends to be very sweet, Trung Nguyên Coffee is really outstanding.
 On Đồng Khởi, there is one at #80.

-By the way, coffeebeans should be high on your shopping list of great souvenirs.
+By the way, coffee beans should be high on your shopping list of great souvenirs.

 Strolling Đồng Khởi up north leads you back into colonial times.
 There is the Nhà hát Thành phố Hồ Chí Minh, the city’s opera house.
 This ornate colonial building from 1897 today houses the city’s ballet and symphony orchestra.

 Behind the cathedral is the Hồ Chí Minh City Post Office.
 The building was designed by Auguste-Henri Vildieu and Alfred Foulhoux and constructed in the late 19th century.
-It shows Gothic, Renaissance, and neoclassicist styles.
+It shows Gothic, Renaissance, and Neoclassicist styles.

 No less than Gustave Eiffel – yap, the one with the tower – sketched the metal frame.
 Interesting are also the maps inside the great hall.
 One depicts what used to be Saigon and the other the Cochinchina telephone network dating from the early 1930s.